iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.5.1-0.9.6.md

 iRedMail-0.9.5 and iRedMail-0.9.5-1 didn't enable opportunistic TLS support in Postfix, this causes other servers cannot transfer emails via TLS secure connection.
 Please fix it with commands below.
+If you already have this setting in `/etc/postfix/main.cf`, it's safe to ignore this step.

 ```
 postconf -e smtpd_tls_security_level='may'